aistats/aistats2025/faqs.md

 1. **I missed the abstract submission deadline.
 Can I still submit a full paper?**
-No. You must submit the abstract in time for the deadline on Friday October 6th 2023 (AoE).
+No. You must submit the abstract in time for the deadline on Thursday October 3rd 2024 (AoE).

 2. **While submitting a paper, do we need to nominate one of the authors as a reviewer?**
 We ask authors to also serve as reviewers in order to ensure that all submissions can receive a sufficient number of reviews whilst ensuring an acceptable load for each reviewer.
 Due to the recent increase in submissions, we expect we will need a significantly larger number of reviewers than in previous years.
 Your nominations are important in order to maintain the quality of the conference.
 There will be a section in the paper submission form to nominate any of the authors to be reviewers.
 Nominated authors will receive an invitation to be a reviewer, which can be accepted or declined.